Date: Sunday, 7 June 2026; 8th Annual Day.

 Why do we mark food safety?

-It is essential and critical to assure that food stays safe at every stage of the food chain – from production to harvest, processing, storage, distribution, all the way to preparation and consumption.
-Governments, producers, traders, and consumers have shared responsibility in ensuring the food consumed is safe and nutritious.
-The World Food Safety Day is an opportunity to strengthen efforts to ensure the food we eat is safe and to reduce the burden of foodborne diseases globally.
+It is essential and critical to ensure that food stays safe at every stage of the food chain—from production to harvest, processing, storage, distribution, and preparation and consumption.
+Governments, producers, traders, and consumers are responsible for ensuring that the food consumed is safe and nutritious.
+World Food Safety Day is an opportunity to strengthen efforts to ensure the food we eat is safe and to reduce the burden of foodborne diseases globally.

 Annual theme in recent years: